Courage-1984/Dataset-Forge/docs/README_full.md

 - Exception handling and debug prints ensure errors are caught and shown to the user.

 For advanced implementation details, code patterns, and developer best practices, see [advanced.md](advanced.md) and [style_guide.md](style_guide.md).

+## Umzi's Dataset_Preprocessing Integration

+Dataset Forge now includes a full integration of Umzi's Dataset_Preprocessing workflows, accessible from the main menu as "🧩 Umzi's Dataset_Preprocessing".
+This feature mirrors the original consolidated script and provides the following capabilities:

+- **Best Tile Extraction**: Extracts the most informative tile(s) from each image in a folder, with support for Laplacian and IC9600 complexity, batch processing, and advanced filtering.
+- **Video Frame Extraction**: Extracts frames from videos based on deep embedding distance, supporting multiple models and distance metrics.
+- **Image Deduplication**: Computes and saves embeddings for all images in a folder, and finds clusters of duplicate/similar images using configurable thresholds and metrics.
+- **IQA Filtering**: Filters or sorts images by Image Quality Assessment (IQA) score using multiple algorithms (HyperIQA, AnIQA, TopIQ, Blockiness, IC9600).
+- **Embedding Extraction**: Extracts and prints the embedding for a single image, useful for debugging or manual analysis.

+All workflows are fully interactive, use Dataset Forge's centralized input, printing, memory, and progress management, and are covered by robust unit and CLI integration tests.
+This integration is modular, testable, and follows all project coding and UI standards.

 ---